-Stick to websites that use HTTPS encryption as data encrypted with a higher-level protocol like HTTPS and or TLS, is safe.
-Check for the green lock in the address bar that ensures your web browser shows it is safe to browse with HTTPs.
-Secure websites are still secure even with Wi-Fi security broken.
+Stick to websites that use HTTPS encryption as data encrypted with a higher-level protocol like HTTPS and or TLS.
+Check for the lock in the address bar that ensures your web browser is safe to browse with HTTPs.
+Secure websites are still secure even with broken Wi-Fi security.
 The URLs of encrypted websites will start with “HTTPS,” while unsecured websites are prefaced by “HTTP.”
 The Electronic Frontier Foundation’s superb HTTPS Everywhere browser plug-in can force all sites that offer HTTPS encryption to use that protection.

-If you’re using an encrypted virtual private network (VPN) then your traffic is secured even in case of a successful KRACK attack.
+If you’re using an encrypted virtual private network (VPN), then your traffic is secure.
+It will be secure even in case of a successful KRACK attack.

 … and my Wi-Fi password?

 This vulnerability does not expose nor reveal your Wi-Fi credentials in use on the network to an attacker.
-So, there’s no need to change the password as part of a mitigation.
-The exploit targets information that should have been encrypted by the WLAN infrastructure, so the attacker doesn’t need to crack your password to implement it.
+Hence, there’s no need to change the password as part of a mitigation.
+The exploit targets information that the WLAN infrastructure should have encrypted, so the attacker doesn’t need to crack your password to implement it.